-What shall we offer Thee, 0h Christ, Who, for our sake, was seen on earth as man?
+What shall we offer Thee, 0h Christ,

+Who, for our sake, was seen on earth as man?

 For every thing created by Thee offers Thee thanks.
-The angels offer Thee their hymns; The heavens, the star; The Magi, their gifts; The shepherds, their wonder;

 27 Art for the World (Geneva: Art for the World, 2001), 15.

 28 According to the non-biblical second-century text "The Book of James," Mary and Joseph were some eight miles outside Bethlehem when Mary realized she was about to give birth.
 Putting her in a cave in a mountain, Joseph hurried on to Bethlehem to find a midwife.
 When he returned he found Jesus had already been born.